anjamisan/otshop-frontend/README.md

 # OtshopFrontend

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.4.
+It communicates with the Spring Boot backend to handle authentication, product browsing, and user functionality.

 ## Development server